Datar–Mathews method for real option valuation: DM Method and Prospect Theory

 Regret aversion, another behavioral science observation, occurs when an unfounded decision is made to avoid regretting a future outcome.
 For example, a regret-averse investor decides to invest in a relatively ‘sure bet’ but smaller payoff opportunity relative to an alternative with a significantly higher but presumably uncertain payoff.
 The regret aversion phenomenon is closely aligned with uncertainty aversion (certainty bias), where the unknown aspects of the innovation opportunity (i.e., newness, lack of control) are rationalized as a hurdle to further investments.
 The consequences of loss- and regret-averse decision-making are parsimonious investments and underfunding (‘undervaluing’) of promising early-stage innovation opportunities.

 A savvy investor can overcome the perceived mis-valuation of an option price.
 Loss aversion registers significantly high when the entire option value is interpreted as investment risk.
-This emotional response fails to consider that the initial early-stage investments are only a fraction of the entire option value, necessarily targeted to validate the most salient assumption.
+This emotional response fails to consider that the initial early-stage investments are only a fraction of the entire option value, necessarily targeted to validate the most salient assumptions.
 Similarly regret aversion should not be misconceived as risk aversion because the exposure of small early-stage investments is usually not material.
-Instead, these initial investments carefully probe the opportunity’s core value while providing a sense of control over an otherwise uncertain outcome.
+Instead, these initial investments carefully probe the opportunity's core value while providing a sense of control over an otherwise uncertain outcome.
 Regret is minimized by the realization that the opportunity development can be terminated if the assumption outcomes are not promising.
-The investment funds expended are prudently applied only to investigate a promising opportunity, and, in return, are enhanced by the acquired knowledge and the ability to make a better decision.
+The investment funds expended are prudently applied only to investigate a promising opportunity, and, in return, are enhanced by the acquired knowledge.

 Since individuals are prone to cognitive biases, various intervention strategies are designed to reduce them including expert review along with bias and naïve realism awareness.
-A phenomenon termed “bias blind spot” succinctly describes an individual’s unconscious susceptibility to biases.
+A phenomenon termed “bias blind spot” succinctly describes an individual's unconscious susceptibility to biases.
 This fundamental attribution error remains subconsciously hidden by an illusion of self-introspection, i.e., that we believe, falsely, we have access to our inner intentions or motivations.
 Biases may be post hoc rationalized away, but nonetheless impact decision-making.
-To counteract biases, it is insufficient simply be aware of their characteristics, but necessary also to become educated of one’s own introspection illusion.
+To counteract biases, it is insufficient simply be aware of their characteristics, but necessary also to become educated of one's own introspection illusion.